-Keep reading to learn all you need to know about when and how insurance covers you if you’re injured in an auto accident as a passenger.
-You’ll also learn about:
+Here's what you need to know if you’re injured in an auto accident as a passenger:

 Assuming you don’t need immediate medical attention, get contact and insurance information from all the drivers involved in the car accident.
 Specifically, ask for their: